-Note: The items below are answered by the state library agency.
+Note: The items below are answered by the state library administrative agency.

-Data Element Name Data Element Definition 100 Reporting Period Starting Date This is the earliest date (month and year) for a 12-month period that applies to the state's data being submitted to IMLS.
+100 Data Element Name Reporting Period Starting Date Data Element Definition This is the earliest date (month and year) for a 12-month period that applies to the state's data being submitted to IMLS.
 Note: Reporting period means data for the fiscal year that ended in the previous calendar year.
 If data are collected for different local reporting periods, provide the earliest starting date.
 101 Reporting Period Ending Date This is the latest date (month and year) for a 12-month period that applies to the state's data being submitted to IMLS.
 Note: Reporting period means data for the fiscal year that ended in the previous calendar year.
 If data are collected for different local reporting periods, provide the latest ending date.
 102 State Total Population Estimate This is the most recent total population figure for your state that matches the local population figures that you are submitting to IMLS.
 The State Data Coordinator should obtain this figure annually from the State Data Center or other state sources.
 103 Total Unduplicated Population of Legal Service Areas This is the total unduplicated population of those areas in your state that receive library services.
 The population of unserved areas is not included in this figure.
-Note: A state's actual total population of legal service areas may be different from the total population of legal service areas as calculated by WebPLUS.
-This happens in states where there are overlaps in population of legal service areas served by individual libraries, resulting in the same population being counted twice in the WebPLUS calculation.
-For states that have no overlapping jurisdictions, this number will be identical to your state's total population of legal service areas as calculated by WebPLUS.
+Cervice / ireas Note: A state's actual total population of legal service areas may be different from the total population of legal service areas as calculated by the PLS Web Portal.
+This happens in states where there are overlaps in population of legal service areas served by individual libraries, resulting in the same population being counted twice in the PLS Web Portal calculation.
+For states that have no overlapping jurisdictions, this number will be identical to your state's total population of legal service areas as calculated by the PLS Web Portal.
 For states that do have overlaps in population of legal service areas served by individual libraries, this number must be calculated separately.
 Use your state's most recent state population figures for jurisdictions in your state as the basis for calculating the total unduplicated population of legal service areas.